lyndskg/posh-a-matic/README.md

 If you are confident you want to repeatedly share another users entire closet every few hours, you can bypass this prompt with the following command line option `b True`.

+<p align="right"><a href="#top">(back to top)</a></p>

 &nbsp;

-<p align="right"><a href="#top">(back to top)</a></p>

 ### <ins>Random Sharing Subset</ins>:

 If you would prefer to not share your entire closet (or another account's entire closet), you may select to share a randomly selected subset of items from all possible active items.

 To do so, add the parameter `-r` followed by a number to your command in the terminal:

-* Share 25 randomly selected items from another closet: `python share.py -a another_poshmark_closet -r 25`
+> <ins>Share 25 randomly selected items from another closet</ins>: `python share.py -a another_poshmark_closet -r 25`

 This is helpful if you would like to share some of another person's closet but not every item they have.

+<p align="right"><a href="#top">(back to top)</a></p>

 &nbsp;

-<p align="right"><a href="#top">(back to top)</a></p>

 ### <ins>Webdriver</ins>:

 Alternative `Selenium` web drivers may also be specified.
 Drivers may be called by entering their name, e.g. `-d Firefox` or `-d Chrome` or alternatively referring to the numerical shortcut for those options, e.g. `-d 0` or `-d 1`.

-The full list of driver names and options is as follows:
+The full list of *driver names and options* is as follows:

-* Firefox==0
-* Chrome==1
-* Edge==2
-* Safari==3
+> - `Firefox` == 0
+> - `Chrome` == 1
+> - `Edge` == 2
+> - `Safari` == 3

 These must be properly installed on your system, otherwise you will encounter an error.

 See [here](https://selenium-python.readthedocs.io/installation.html#drivers) for further details.

 <p align="right"><a href="#top">(back to top)</a></p>